osstech-jp/mailman/src/mailman/chains/docs/moderation.rst

         emergency
         loop

-The list's member moderation action can also be set to `discard`...
+Anne's moderation action can also be set to `discard`...
 ::

     >>> member.moderation_action = Action.discard